LMetal/UPO-Algorithm-1-Library/README.md

 - Stack

 Tests for every algorithm can be found in the test folder.

-Everything was tested with valgrind, therefore memory-leaks safe
+Everything was tested with valgrind, therefore memory-leaks safe.

+No warning occours when compiling with gcc and -Wall -Wextra flags.